bigwiv/Biopython-cn/chr3.rst

     >>> my_seq.tostring()
     'GATCGATGGGCCTATATAGGATCGAAAATCGC'

-3.5??Concatenating or adding sequences
+3.5  Concatenating or adding sequences
 --------------------------------------

 Naturally, you can in principle add any two Seq objects together - just like you can with Python strings to concatenate them.
-However, you can°Øt add sequences with incompatible alphabets, such as a protein sequence and a DNA sequence:
+However, you can‚Äôt add sequences with incompatible alphabets, such as a protein sequence and a DNA sequence: